Wildfires kill couple married for 75 years and leave 500+ missing

 Christina Hanson

 Christina Hanson saw the flames coming from afar.
-But the 28-year-old, who lived in an apartment next to her father's house in Santa Rosa, was confined to a wheelchair.
+But the 28-year-old, who lived in an apartment next to her father's house in Santa Rosa, used a wheelchair.

 Hanson first tried to reach her father, but to no avail, her aunt Cathy Riordan said.
 She then called her father's ex-wife, saying she saw an inferno and was scared.